This website requires JavaScript.

 PDV_LOGO.png

-In December 2025, the exhibition centre modernisation programme will begin its last phase of construction work, with the ultimate goal of becoming a premier destination for all audiences.
+In December 2025, the exhibition centre modernisation program began its final phase of work, with the ambition of becoming a destination for all audiences.

-Pavilions 2 and 3 will be demolished and will give way to three new pavilions, redesigned to meet the current and future needs of event organisers.
+The former pavilions 2 and 3 will make way for three new pavilions, redesigned to meet the current and future needs of event organisers.

 Pavilion 2: two complementary halls